scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     SCGLY    NaN
     VW       NaN

-Here, the data have been matched on index and added together.
+Here, the data have been automatically aligned based on their labels and added together.
 The result object contains the union of the labels between the two objects so that no information is lost.
 We will discuss the use of ``NaN`` (Not a Number) to represent missing data in the next section.

 Clearly, the user pays linear overhead whenever automatic data alignment occurs and we seek to minimize that overhead to the extent possible.
 Reindexing can be